holgerl/hilvl/README.md

 @ var barBefore = (@.bar)

-@ foo _ // this invokes the foo action, and the code is evaluated
+@ foo // this invokes the foo action with an empty argument, and the code is evaluated

 @ var barAfter = (@.bar)